oplushappy/Parkinson-detect-backend/README.md

 # mongo-fastapi
-use pymogon and fastapi to achieve the following :
+use pymogo and fastapi to achieve the following :

 1. signup